NervosEducationHub/EducationHubArticles/pi400_ckb_node_setup_guide/index.md

 ![](images/image28.png)

 ## Congratulations!
 You now have a node running on a Raspberry Pi.
-In a few days you be synced and contributing the decentralisation of the Nervos Network.
+In a few days you be synced and contributing to the decentralisation of the Nervos Network.